 top of page

 Hello!
-I am currently an Assistant Professor of Political Science at the University of Denver.
+I am currently an Associate Professor of Political Science at the University of Denver.
 Prior to coming to DU, I taught at Beloit College, did my postdoctoral work at the University of Calgary, and was a visiting assistant professor at Macalester College.
 I received my Ph.D. from the University of Minnesota in 2015 where I studied American Politics and Political Methodology with a minor in Political Psychology.
-I study race, ethnicity, gender, and partisanship in political psychology, as well as political communication and how voters interpret and react to appeals from politicians and the media.
-I teach courses on campaigns and elections, race and ethnicity, political polarization, media and politics, political psychology, and political participation.
+I study race, ethnicity, gender, partisanship, and personality in political psychology, as well as misinformation, conspiracy theories, political communication, and how voters interpret and react to appeals from politicians and the media.
+I teach courses on campaigns and elections, race and ethnicity, political polarization, media and politics, political psychology, misinformation and conspiracy theories, and political participation.

 bottom of page